 Section 2.5.
 The written treatment plan, liability statement, and any other written documentation shall be kept on file at the school in a location easily accessible in the event of an emergency.

-Immunizations Model Policy[required]
+Immunizations Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.